UX and UI Testing: Get and Retain Users With A-Level UX

 • Testomato

-Also, UI testing can be partially performed with the help of browser extensions, such as Visbug, What font, Web developer, Page Ruler, ColorZilla.
+Also, UI testers can partially do QA with the help of browser extensions, such as Visbug, What font, Web developer, Page Ruler, ColorZilla.

 UI_UX Testing